conix-security/audit-springbok/README.md

 - __Show configuration error__ : this will show unused objects and unbounded rules
 - __Show defined object list__ : this will show the list of defined objects
 - __Show enabled services__ : this will show all enable services (based on the rule destination ports)
+- __Generate anonymous configuration__ : this enables you to create an anonymous configuration file
 - __Remove__ : this will remove the selected firewall